nualagr/dargan-health-foods/TESTING.md

 &#9745; Provide users with an updated total when they add or remove products from their cart.

-When users add items to their cart the cart total and number of items within their cart are updated on the navbar.
+When users add items to their cart the 'Cart Total' and number of items within their cart are updated on the navbar.
 Further confirmation of the addition is provided in the form of a Success Toast message.